What is a performance management system?

-- Well-being issues which might be impacting upon an employee’s ability to deliver results.
+- Well-being issues that might be impacting an employee’s ability to deliver results.

 - Problems with other team members and colleagues which need to be addressed, and a general discussion of an employee’s role within their department.

 - Building rapport and enhancing relationships with staff.
 Allow time to discuss non-work topics to better understand what motivates employees outside of the workplace.

 Objective data on employee achievements only goes so far when it comes to shedding light on issues related to performance.
 Employee self-assessments offer another layer of insight to the performance management cycle to help HR leaders and managers make important decisions regarding the development of individuals.

 With many employees working remotely – or adopting a hybrid work model – these issues can be much harder for managers to identify without the face-to-face interactions found when working in shared offices.